 Most of us believe that just paying bills on time can get us a great credit score.
 We check this while making a big purchase such as a new home or car.
 But our credit report may say a different story.
 Let us check out if paying for car insurance can help build a good credit score.

 What Builds Credit

 Credit is built on the basis of your payment patterns for any service that you use on a credit basis.
-This includes your home insurance, mortgage payments, credit cards, the department store card accounts, car loans etc. The payments you make towards your rent, car insurance, tax or utility expenses may not build credit.
-As these types of accounts may not feature on your credit report.
+This includes your home insurance, mortgage payments, credit cards, department store card accounts, car loans, etc. The payments you make towards your rent, car insurance, tax, or utility expenses may not build credit.
+These types of accounts may not feature on your credit report.

 Ways You Can Improve Your Credit Scores

 You may be paying for your car insurance and want those payments to reflect on your credit report.
 Make them on time.
-You may have an auto debit instruction through your bank account or with cheques .
+You may have an auto-debit instruction through your bank account or with cheques.
 Instead, you may choose to pay for car insurance using your credit cards.
 Also, you may ensure that you pay the full amount each month.
-This is so that your insurance payments on credit account show up on your credit report.
+This is so that your insurance payments on your credit account show up on your credit report.

 Even if you are unable to set up a payment method for your car insurance through your credit card, making timely payments is important.
 This will help you to build a good payment history to show on-time payments that could prove to be useful during a mortgage application.
 Your bank may confirm with your car insurance provider if you had been making timely payments and were not a defaulter.